-The Ultimate Guide to the Servant Leadership Model
+The Ultimate Guide To The Servant Leadership Model & How It Can Empower Your Team

 Leadership, in the eyes of some people, is about wielding power.
 They are like a carpenter with only a hammer who sees everything as a nail.
 Whatever problems or challenges arise, this type of leader is confident that brute strength, force, and power will bring about a solution.